 Hospital staff in East Yorkshire will be showing how they have been responding to the drive to improve dignity in care this week.

-To tie in with national Dignity Action Day, staff from Hull and East Yorkshire Hospitals NHS Trust will be celebrating with their own special Dignity Day event at the Queen’s Centre for Oncology and Haematology in Cottingham.
+To tie in with national Dignity Action Day, staff from Hull University Teaching Hospitals NHS Trust will be celebrating with their own special Dignity Day event at the Queen’s Centre for Oncology and Haematology in Cottingham.

 Running from 9am to 4pm on Wednesday 1st February, the event will bring together examples of how staff have been working to ensure patients are treated with both dignity and respect, as Janis Hostad, Lecturer/Education and Development Coordinator at the Trust explains: